mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 ### Themed components

 Customizing the theme tokens, as described above, will affect every Joy UI component.
-If you want to customize a specific component and want every instance of it to be consistent, you can target it directly within the theme.
+To customize a specific component so every instance of it is consistent, target it directly within the theme.

 :::info
 Check the specific [themed components page](/joy-ui/customization/themed-components/) for more in-depth instructions.
 :::

-Here is an example of customizing the Button's default `fontWeight` and `boxShadow`:
+Here is an example of customizing the [`Button`](/joy-ui/react-button/)'s default `fontWeight` and `boxShadow`:

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';